Slow Cooker Split Pea Soup Recipe

 Perfect for Meal Prep and Freezing

 When it comes to meal prep, my split pea soup recipe really stands out.
-Storing portions for future meals from large batches prepared in advance will make weeknight dinners easy.
+An easy way to keep weeknight dinners simple is to prepare meals in advance and freeze single servings.

 Meal Prep Benefit Details